sohibebehairy-dot/The-Ouroborus/README.md

 - 💧 **Soil Moisture Monitoring** — Uses a Capacitive Soil Moisture Sensor v1.2 with ADC calibration to accurately measure soil wetness and trigger irrigation automatically.
 - 🌡️ **Temperature & Humidity Sensing** — Reads ambient conditions via a DHT22 sensor and activates fans or heaters to maintain the optimal microclimate.
-- ☀️ **Light Level Detection** — Monitors natural light with an LDR and controls grow lights to ensure plants always get enough light, day or night.
 - 🚿 **Automatic Irrigation** — A relay-controlled water pump activates only when the soil is too dry, saving water and preventing overwatering.
-- 📡 **Wi-Fi Connectivity** — The ESP32 connects to your local network and can send sensor data to a dashboard, MQTT broker, or cloud platform.
+- 📡 **Wi-Fi Connectivity** — The ESP32 connects to your local network and sends sensor data to the mobile app in real time.
-- 📊 **Real-Time Serial Dashboard** — A clean, readable Serial Monitor output lets you observe all sensor readings live during development and testing.
+- 📱 **Mobile Application** — A dedicated app lets you monitor all sensors, control actuators, and receive alerts from anywhere.
 - 🔧 **Easy Calibration** — Built-in calibration mode for the soil moisture sensor ensures accurate readings tailored to your specific soil type.

 ---